 To reuse Hume’s line of thinking:

 What is more likely; that the very laws of nature have been suspended or that two scientists are wrong?

 There are undoubtedly countless Christians in the world yearning for vindication.
-If the evidence of their beliefs is waiting in a remote corner of the world, why haven’t they jumped on it?
-What is stopping them from proving to the world once and for all that theirs is the one true faith?
+Why haven’t they jumped on this evidence?
+What is stopping them from proving once-and-for-all that they have the one true faith?

-When pointing to the lack of evidence behind a god, many believers claim that is a test of faith.
-This idea is very strange.
+When pointing to the lack of evidence behind a god, many believers claim that it is a test of faith.
+This idea is extraordinary.

 An omniscient being that everything the way it is, needs to test us.

 How bizarre is this circumstance?
 God could simply cut the middle man of the test and send people straight to heaven or to hell – or better yet – not create people bound to sin in the first place.